Chapter Three: Surrepticious Entry

 The boy told him of a group of holy men living far away from the remaining cities and kingdoms that lay scattered across the forests of the west.
-From their hidden fastness these heretical priests resisted the pervasive influence of the Circular Priesthood, whose vitriolic teachings blamed the scientists and their inventions for the events that led to the great upheavals that occurred during the great Cataclysm.
+From their hidden fastness these heretical priests resisted the pervasive influence of the Circular Priesthood, whose vitriolic teachings blamed the scientists and their inventions for the events that led to the great Cataclysm.

 This secluded monastic sect had burrowed deep into the forests of the north to elude the Church’s prohibitions against scientific inquiry.
 According to Eric, this group of initiates knew they were stumbling about in the dark.
 Defying the injunctions of the Priesthood they labored on in their shadowy redoubt to rediscover how our prior world had functioned.
 And they also focused on trying to understand and defeat the plague that cycled through the survivors’ communities every year with such brutal consequences.
 The boy looked up at Martin, “you know how many people have died.
 How many more will have to die every year unless we can find a way to stop the blight.”
 Martin knew he was right.
 Every year a new bout of the deadly plague would revisit Harborton, and scores of families would be expelled from the city’s walls to fend for themselves in the wilderness – all because one of their members had come down with the telltale rash.